Managed Risk

 Let Stripe protect your platform from losses that result from negative balances on your connected accounts.

-Stripe Managed Risk is an end-to-end business risk management solution for platforms that includes ongoing monitoring and mitigation for credit and fraud risk.
-In addition, Stripe assumes risk of loss in the event of unrecoverable negative balances on connected accounts.
+Managed Risk is an end-to-end business risk management solution for platforms where Stripe provides ongoing monitoring and mitigation for credit and fraud risk.
+Stripe also assumes risk of loss in the event of unrecoverable negative balances on connected accounts.

 When Stripe manages risk for connected accounts, we monitor risk signals, apply risk interventions in response to observed signals, and seek to recover negative balances.
 You aren’t liable for unrecoverable negative balances on your connected accounts.